gclem/esp8266_poolex_heatpump_controller/README.md

 This project aims to control Poolex heatpump Jetline series.
 This kind of heatpump use UART protocol (no modbus) - at 9600 8N1, with 50 ms (52 with break condition)

-This project is a personal project - dedicated to understand the communication flow through UART of a Poolex Jetline Selection 95 Pool heatpump.
+This project is a personal project - dedicated to understand the communication flow through UART of a Poolex Jetline Selection 95 Pool heatpump and push all system informations to Home Assistant through MQTT.

 ## State of this project